Manly West

 What is the weighted average housing cost based on tenure mix in the Manly West SA2?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,351.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,351.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,050/month, and renters paying $1,884/month.

 How affordable is housing in the Manly West SA2 relative to local incomes?